egonSchiele/chisel-docs/docs/the-basics/info-and-history.md

 ![screenshot of the second line in history](/img/ss/second-line.png)

 :::danger Note
-Entries are added to the history when you manually save using command+s.
-They are not added on auto-save.
+Entries are added to the history when you manually save using `command+shift+s`.
+They are not added on auto-save, or when you save using `command+s`.
 :::

 ### Fullscreen